github/docs/content/admin/authentication/managing-identity-and-access-for-your-enterprise/configuring-user-provisioning-for-your-enterprise.md

 ## Supported identity providers

+The following IdPs are supported for SSO with {% data variables.product.prodname_ghe_managed %}:

+{% data reusables.saml.okta-ae-sso-beta %}

-{% data reusables.scim.supported-idps %}
+{% data reusables.github-ae.saml-idp-table %}

-When you set up user provisioning with a supported IdP, you can also assign or unassign the application for {% data variables.product.product_name %} to groups of users.
+For IdPs that support team mapping, you can assign or unassign the application for {% data variables.product.product_name %} to groups of users in your IdP.
 These groups are then available to organization owners and team maintainers in {% data variables.product.product_location %} to map to {% data variables.product.product_name %} teams.
-For more information, see "[Synchronizing a team with an identity provider group](/organizations/organizing-members-into-teams/synchronizing-a-team-with-an-identity-provider-group)."
+For more information, see "[Mapping Okta groups to teams](/admin/authentication/configuring-authentication-and-provisioning-with-your-identity-provider/mapping-okta-groups-to-teams)."

 ## Prerequisites